gibaek-lee/reduxWithoutReact/README.md

 # Redux without React
-- Simple plus minus button action
+- Simple plus minus button action.
+Console log represent a action object.
 - Redux applied without React, means use Vanilla Javascript.
 - Redux is not only for React but Javascript, generally.